PieterVanBoheemen/DMI-scrapbook/README.md

+# DMI Scrapbook

+This repo contains scripts that were (vibe) coded during the Digital Methods Initiative Summer School 2025:

+* tiktoklive.py: a script to record a single live stream
+* tiktoklive_monitor.py: a script to monitor a pre-defined list of TikTok accounts and record whenever these go live (see details below)

 # TikTok Live Stream Monitor

 An automated monitoring system that watches multiple TikTok streamers and automatically records their live streams with comprehensive data collection for social media research.